 Archives and Special Collections

 The Richard L. D. and Marjorie J. Morse Department of Archives and Special Collections houses the university’s rarest and most unique research materials.
-In addition to collecting and preserving K-State’s institutional records, the department also serves as a vital epicenter for research pertaining to the consumer movement, cookery, Kansas culture and K-State history.
+In addition to collecting and preserving K-State’s institutional records, the department also serves as a vital epicenter for research pertaining to the consumer movement, cookery, Kansas agriculture and rural life, and K-State history.

-Archives and Special Collections is located on the fifth floor of Hale Library and is open 10 a.m. to 5 p.m., Monday through Friday during the semester.
+Archives and Special Collections is located on the fifth floor of Hale Library and is open from 10 a.m. to 5 p.m., Monday through Friday or by appointment.
 Hours may vary during breaks and intersessions, so please check our main calendar for up-to-date hours.
 Users are encouraged to contact Archives and Special Collections before their visit so materials are ready for use.
 Contact us at (785) 532-7456 or libsc@k-state.edu.

 Transcription project